-- Content at all times as a consumer in the respective country of the reader and that cannot be altered or modified on a contractual basis. - of the UN Convention of Contracts for the international sale of goods and the rules of conflicts of laws of international private law.
-Stockholm is hereby agreed as the place of performance and the exclusive court of jurisdiction, insofar as there is no - mandatory, statutory regulations or are invalid, the remaining provisions shall remain valid.
+- These conditions do not impair the statutory rights granted to the readers of the Content at all times as a consumer in the respective country of the reader and that cannot be altered or modified on a contractual basis. - All legal relations of the parties shall be subject to Swedish law, under the exclusion of the UN Convention of Contracts for the international sale of goods and the rules of conflicts of laws of international private law.
+Stockholm is hereby agreed as the place of performance and the exclusive court of jurisdiction, insofar as there is no compulsory court of jurisdiction. - Insofar as any individual provisions of these General Terms and Conditions contradict mandatory, statutory regulations or are invalid, the remaining provisions shall remain valid.
 Such provisions shall be replaced by valid and enforceable provisions that achieve the intended purpose as closely as possible.
-This shall also apply in the event
+This shall also apply in the event of any loopholes.